henrysky/astroNN/docs/source/quick_start.rst

 For instruction on how to install Keras, please refers to their official website `Installing Keras`_

-If you are not using Tensorflow-GPU, Tensorflow will run on CPU.
-Currently official Tensorflow python wheels did not compiled with AVX2, some sets of CPU instruction extensions that can speed up deep learning on CPU.
+If you install `tensorflow` instead of `tensorflow-gpu`, Tensorflow will run on CPU.
+Currently official Tensorflow python wheels do not compiled with AVX2 - sets of CPU instruction extensions that can speed up calculation on CPU.
-You can download `High Performance Tensorflow CPU MacOS build`_ instead for MacOS, Or `High Performance Tensorflow CPU Windows build`_ for Windows.
+If you are using `tensorflow` which runs on CPU only , you should consider to download `High Performance Tensorflow MacOS build`_ for MacOS, Or `High Performance Tensorflow Windows build`_ for Windows.

 Recommended system requirement: